 Learn More About Vacation Rental

-I’ve stayed in rental apartment and I’ve even worked in the vacation rental industry so I have a pretty good idea about what separates good rental from great rentals.
+I’ve stayed in dozens of rental apartments and I’ve even worked in the vacation rental industry so I have a pretty good idea about what separates good rentals from great rentals.
 Below are a few more resources to help you score one of the great ones.

 - Guide To Renting Short-Term Vacation Apartments